volodinroman/maya-combine-separate-tool/README.md

 Future plans:

-Lets users to combine selected objects, assign a skin cluster and adjust the weights and finally to separate back to original objects saving the skinning.
+Let users combine selected objects, assign a skin cluster and adjust the weights and finally separate back to original objects saving the skinning.